ladislas/Bare-Arduino-Project/INSTALL.md

 ### 4. Test that evrything is up and running

-To make sure you're up and running to hack autism, we are going to compile some code.
+To make sure you're up and running to hack Arduino, we are going to compile some code.

 First `cd` to `src/myProject` folder: